Snowpark Container Services: Additional considerations for services

 To allow anything to interact with your service from the internet, you declare the network ports on which your service is listening as endpoints in the service specification file.
 These endpoints control ingress.

 By default, service endpoints are private.
 Only service functions and service-to-service communications can make requests to the private endpoints.
 You can declare an endpoint as public to allow requests to an endpoint from the internet.
-The role that creates the service (with a public endpoint) must have the BIND SERVICE ENDPOINT privilege on the account.
+The service’s owner role must have the BIND SERVICE ENDPOINT privilege on the account.

 endpoints: